Supporting your child with their gender identity

 Make sure you and your child have the support you need.
 For example, some parents or carers feel a sense of loss when a child changes identity and it might help to talk to someone.
 Your child may also need someone to help them work out what their feelings mean to them.

 Contact your GP or school to find out about support in your local area, if your child is happy for you to do this.
-You can also look at:
+Your child might want to speak to a support group.
+TransUnite has a list of local transgender support groups.

 happy childhood icon